Edificio de Investigación Ada Byron

 Phone: (+34) 951952913 Fax:

-- Applied crypto for IoT and Cloud scenarios: Analysis of current security problems ,and proposal of new solutions, in Cloud and IoT scenarios, in particular with regard to Privacy, Authentication and Confidentiality.
+- Applied crypto for Connected Car and Blockchain scenarios: Analysis of current security problems ,and proposal of new solutions, in Blockchain and Connected Car scenarios, in particular with regard to Privacy, Authentication and Confidentiality.

 - Digital Identity: New requirements for interoperable identity scheme in the Future Internet, including sovering identity and blockchain solutions.
 Exploring the possiblities of wearable devices as identity enablers.

 - Authentication, Authorization and Delegation: Definition and implementation of privacy frienly autentication mechanisms.